|

 2. MARGARITAVILLE ISLAND INN

-The Margaritaville Island Hotel is mountain-luxe at its finest with upgraded guestroom amenities that include a Margaritaville Frozen Concoction Maker in every room, fireplaces, private balconies, and spacious walk-in, dual rain showers.
+The Margaritaville Island Hotel is mountain-luxe at its finest.
+Its upgraded guestroom amenities include a Margaritaville Frozen Concoction Maker in every room, fireplaces, private balconies, and spacious walk-in, dual rain showers.

-Also featuring a rooftop bar, pool, and comfortable gathering spaces, this premier property is the perfect getaway in the heart of The Island.
+This property, also featuring a rooftop bar, pool, and comfortable gathering spaces, is the perfect getaway in the heart of The Island.

 Continue your Margaritaville escape in the mountains with a visit to The Island in Pigeon Forge, just a short hop, skip, and a flip-flop away from the Island Inn.

-Margaritaville has many offerings on the island that will entertain you from sun up to sundown.
-We recommend stopping by the Margaritaville Coffee Shop on your way out to seize the day, enjoying a classic dish from the Margaritaville Restaurant.
+Margaritaville has many offerings on the island that will entertain you from sunup to sundown.
+We recommend stopping by the Margaritaville Coffee Shop on your way out to seize the day and enjoy a classic dish from the Margaritaville Restaurant.

 Click here if Margaritaville Island Inn is right for you.